Joint Inference for the Regression Discontinuity Effect and Its External Validity: Introduction

 In this respect, it is evident that the policy implications of RD studies become clearer when both $\tau(0)$ and $\tau^{\prime}(0)$ are reported.
 Unfortunately, however, none of the surveyed studies report the derivative.
-With the aim of encouraging broader adoption of \cite{Dong_Lewbel:2015}, this article develops a joint inference procedure for the pair $(\tau(0), \tau^{\prime}(0))$.
-In particular, we propose constructing a joint confidence region by deriving the joint asymptotic distribution under the RBC framework of \cite{Calonico_etal:2014}.
+With the aim of encouraging broader adoption of the \citeauthor{Dong_Lewbel:2015} strategy, this article offers two complementary contributions.
+The first is a joint inference procedure for the pair $(\tau(0), \tau^{\prime}(0))$, obtained by deriving their joint asymptotic distribution under the RBC framework of \cite{Calonico_etal:2014}.
 This RBC-based confidence region should be familiar and accessible to applied researchers and is therefore well-positioned for widespread adoption in empirical work.